-3.7 ETHICAL ISSUES
+4.2 ETHICAL ISSUES

 The inclusion of technology in the provision of services to older people requires an assessment of ethical issues.
 Unfortunately, these tend to be identified once a product has become available, again because much of the research is focused on technology feasibility studies and far less on its impact on older people.
 A focus on ethical issues associated with technologies that can support older people is largely absent in the research literature (Zwijsen et al 2011).
 Where such studies have been undertaken, the ethical challenges receiving most focused attention involve concerns about safety, security and privacy (Novitzky et al 2015: 758).
+This has become particularly evident as video surveillance becomes part of everyday life.